shaysingh818/DTunes/playlist/audioplayer.md

 ```

-1. For creating a playlist, the user simply needs to specify the name.
+1. For creating a playlist, the user should specify the name of the playlist that they want to create.
 The name is used as a way to identify a collection of songs in a group.
 The name can represent a group of your favorite songs from a genre, or a group of songs used to emulate some DSP concept or training a machine learning model.

 2. For testing the create playlist functionality, the system should ensure that invalid names/empty parameters can't be passed.
 For now, the testing is very simple for this feature.